atolab/cdds/docs/GettingStartedGuide/helloworld_indepth.rst

 Generate DataTypes
 ==================

-Like already mentioned in the `Hello World IDL`_ chapter, an IDL file contains the description of data type(s).
+Like already mentioned in the `Hello World!
+IDL`_ chapter, an IDL file contains the description of data type(s).
 This needs to be translated into programming languages to be useful in the creation of DDS applications.